 Leanne Heaps - Chairperson

 Hi, I became Chair of the Mataura School Board of Trustees at the start of term 4 2016.
-I am mum to Max (9) who is in Room Kererū, Zoe (7) Room Pūkeko and Lachlan (5) who is Room Kiwi.
+I am mum to Max (10) who is in Room Kererū, Zoe (8) Room Pūkeko and Lachlan (6) who is Room Tui.
 My husband Mark and I live on his family sheep farm in Ferndale.
 I have a Bachelor of Business Studies majoring in Economics and a Graduate Diploma in Rural Studies both from Massey University.
 I have previously worked in the Rural Servicing industry in Fertiliser Sales and in more recent years as an Agri Finance Manager with ANZ Bank.
-Locally I am currently the convenor of the Mataura Junior Rugby Club and have previously been in roles on Mataura Plunket, Gore Kids Hub and Gore Toy Library.
+Locally I am currently the convenor of the Mataura Junior Rugby Club and Eastern Southland Junior Rugby convenor.
+I have previously been in roles on Mataura Plunket, Gore Kids Hub and Gore Toy Library.
 Our board's focus is on great outcomes for all our students and I enjoy seeing the progress being made by our students.
 I meet weekly with Mrs Dennison with updates on what is occurring in the school to ensure I am always informed, during these meetings we also continue our work to ensure we are on target to achieving our schools goals.
 If you would like to contact me please either email email@example.com or call me on 0272038867 or 2038867.

 Brendon (Moe) Murray - Deputy Chair